DiMartinoXBMC/plugin.video.torrenter/README.txt

 --- INSTALLATION ---

 1. Windows
-No installation required, it will download it with plugin from repository as module.
+No installation required, will be downloaded with plugin from repository as module.

 2. Linux
 2.1 Run at console 'sudo apt-get install python-libtorrent'